pettni/smooth/README.md

 Then this project may be of interest. **Currently in development**, the goal is to facilitate the use of Lie theory for robotics practitioners.

-The following common lie groups are implemented:
+The following common Lie groups are implemented:
  * SO(2) with complex number (S(1)) memory representation
  * SO(3) with quaternion (S(3)) memory representation
  * SE(2)